IBM-Cloud/techxchange-labs/docs/agentic-1813/06-advanced-security-and-monitoring.md

 After adding a deployable architecture to your project, you can edit its input values to customize the deployment.
 While configurations can be generic, most projects use specific configurations—or groups of them—to deploy resources across different environments, such as development, test, and production.

 1. On the Edit watsonx-ai-saas-demo page, scroll down and click **Next** to continue.
-1. To enter the **API key**, click **Create a personal API key** to generate one.
-This will create an API key with permissions tied to your user account.
+1. To enter the **API key**, simply copy and paste the value of the key you created earlier.
 1. Click **Next** to continue.
 1. To enter a **resource group**, click `Edit` inside the `resource_group_name` input field, then enter the name of a new or existing resource group.
 In our case we will use `txc-watson-rg`.
 1. To configure all input variables, turn on **Optional inputs** to enable editing of optional inputs and fine-tune your configuration.